blookewoost/network_sniff/README.md

 sudo ./sniff.sh <packet_num> <options>

 ```
-Where <packet_num> is the number of packets to read, and <options> is either --rebuild or --capture-only
+Where <packet_num> is the number of packets to read, and the valid options are --rebuild or --capture-only

+**NOTE: We must run this program with 'sudo' because it creates a raw socket, which is a priveleged operation.**

+Running sniff.sh with valid arguments will automatically compile the program if no binary exists.
+Running with --rebuild will execute the makefile even if a binary already exists.
+Running with --capture-only will omit the report, and simply generate a file containing the packet capture.

+# Note:

 ## Design